NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stone Face.md

-Through conditioning or experience, you've mastered the art of composure, even in the face of fear.
-You gain a +1 circumstance bonus to saves against effects with the fear trait, and a +2 circumstance bonus to your Will DC against Intimidate skill actions, such as Demoralize.
+You've mastered the art of composure, even in the face of fear.
+You gain a +1 circumstance bonus to saves against effects with the fear trait and a +2 circumstance bonus to your Will DC against Intimidation skill actions, such as [[Actions/Demoralize|Demoralize]].

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*